infraspecdev/infraspec.dev/content/blog/tftp-overview.md

 ### RRQ ( Read Request )

-<p style='text-align: justify;'>The Read Request message, also known as a <b>GET</b> request, is sent by a TFTP client to request a file transfer from the server to the client.
+The Read Request message, also known as a **GET** request, is sent by a TFTP client to request a file transfer from the server to the client.
 It includes the filename of the desired file and the transfer mode (binary or ASCII).
 Upon receiving an RRQ, the server responds with a Data packet containing the requested file's contents or an Error packet if the file is not found or cannot be accessed.

 <u>Packet Layout  of RRQ message:</u>

 <img src="/images/blog/tftp-overview/rrq.png" alt="RRQ message packet format" width="100%" >

 ### WRQ ( Write Request )

-<p style='text-align: justify;'>Contrary to RRQ, the Write Request message, or <b>PUT</b> request, is initiated by the client to upload a file to the server.
+Contrary to RRQ, the Write Request message, or **PUT** request, is initiated by the client to upload a file to the server.
 Similar to RRQ, it includes the filename and transfer mode.
 Upon receiving a WRQ, the server acknowledges the request with an ACK packet, indicating its readiness to receive the file, or responds with an Error packet if the operation cannot be completed.

 <u>Packet Layout of WRQ message:</u>